PKraciuk/CurrencyApplication/README.md

 Returns the average exchange rate for the specified currency on the specified date.

-# 2. Get max and min average exchange rate for a currency for the last N days
+# 2. Get max and min average exchange rate for a currency for the last N quotations
 ### GET /api/currency/extrema/{currencyCode}/{n}
 - `{currencyCode}`: A three-letter currency code from the NBP's table A (e.g., USD, EUR).
-- `{n}`: An integer representing the number of days to consider (up to 255).
+- `{n}`: An integer representing the number of quotations to consider (up to 255).

 Returns the maximum and minimum average exchange rates for the specified currency over the last N quotations.

-# 3. Get major difference between buy and ask rate for a currency for the last N days
+# 3. Get major difference between buy and ask rate for a currency for the last N quotations
 ### GET /api/currency/major-difference/{currencyCode}/{n}

 - `{currencyCode}`: A three-letter currency code from the NBP's table C (e.g., USD, EUR).
 - `{n}`: An integer representing the number of quotations to consider (up to 255).

-Returns the major difference between the buy and ask rates for the specified currency over the last N days.
+Returns the major difference between the buy and ask rates for the specified currency over the last N quotations.

 ## Optional Features